WeisongZhao/rl_positivity_sim/README.md

 What we're doing is trying to estimate the maximum possible `x` from the observed data `y`.
 If the `A` is a gaussian-function/point-source, and under **noise-free condition**, the `x` and `y` can be one–to–one correspondence.

 In the machine learning or convex optimization field, before establishing a model, we always start by asking ourselves, is this problem convex, is there a global optimal value.
 If there is no noise, then the `x` and `y` can be **one–to–one correspondence**.
-No matter what method we use, we just need to find `Ax` that is absolutely equal to `y`.
+No matter what method we use, we just need to find `x` for `Ax` is absolutely equal to `y`.

 There are many solutions, including the `Bayesian-based Richardson-Lucy deconvolution`, which will be discussed below.